-With the passing of rock ‘n’ roll pioneer Johnny Otis, who died last week at the age of 90, America lost a musical creator and curator who, in his own way, did as much as Elvis Presley or Chuck Berry to shape the soundtrack of the modern world, as this San Francisco Chronicle appreciation story makes clear:
+With the passing of rock ‘n’ roll pioneer Johnny Otis, who died last week at the age of 90, America lost a musical creator and curator who, in his own way, did as much as Elvis Presley or Chuck Berry to shape the soundtrack of the modern world.
+This San Francisco Chronicle appreciation story makes that clear:

 He discovered Little Richard and songwriters Jerry Leiber and Mike Stoller.
 He produced their song “Hound Dog” with Big Mama Thornton when Elvis Presley was still at Humes High.
 He met 14-year-old Etta James backstage at a concert at the long-gone Primalon Ballroom on Fillmore Street and, that very night, whisked her to Los Angeles to make her first record the next day.